 What are you most worried about?

-Most importantly, listen to what’s being said.
+Most importantly, practice active listening.
 An important aspect of being a manager is to make sure your employees feel heard, safe, and empowered.
 Once you’ve fully heard them, help be a facilitator of solutions.
-Uncover what they’re excited about, how you can mentor them to be successful, and unblock them to do their best work.
+Uncover what they’re excited about, how you can mentor them to be successful, and unblock them from doing their best work.
 Here are some tactics to ensure you create a space of trust:

 Affirm their perspective first